-SoftBank's deal with Sprint approved by SEC, Sprint shareholder vote scheduled for June 12Alex Wagner - Deputy Managing Editor, News Desk
+SoftBank's deal with Sprint approved by SEC, Sprint shareholder vote scheduled for June 12Alex Wagner - Editorial Director of News and Content

 While Dish Chairman Charlie Ergen is busy talking up his company's offer for Sprint, Japanese carrier SoftBank's bid for the Now Network is pushing through the regulatory hurdles that are standing between it and completion.
 SoftBank announced today that the U.S. Securities and Exchange Commission has approved its plan to purchase a 70 percent stake in Sprint.